This week's question comes from Julie:

 The big realization on her part was understanding that his offer to help was his way of showing her that he is valuable and helpful.
 He wanted to help solve her problems, which is a typical way a man shows his interest.
 Telling a man which problems you want his help in solving (instead of attacking him for wanting to help), will get you a much better response.

-Our niece is going through some dating challenges and had this experience with a new potential boyfriend.
+Another client of ours is going through some dating challenges and had this experience with a new potential boyfriend.
 He texted her that he would like to, “Hang out over the weekend.”
 She made it clear to him (after some coaching from us) that asking her out via text was not acceptable.
 He made the adjustment and agreed to call her later in the week to schedule a date.

 Have Compassion And Set Clear Boundaries

-It’s all too easy to make quick judgments that cancelling last minute means he is flaky or untrustworthy.
+It’s all too easy to make quick judgments that canceling last minute means he is flaky or untrustworthy.
 You haven’t shared with us why he canceled last minute and even though the details aren’t important, having compassion for what he is experiencing will help you keep your heart open.

 Bring compassion to what he may be going through and make sure you set clear boundaries for yourself.
 It is not your responsibility to make things easy for him, and it’s important that you know what you are willing to deal with.
 Ask yourself if you would handle the situation differently if it was a good friend to get a different perspective about how you may or may not behave differently.
 Essentially, you want to know that he is interested in you and is looking for a relationship.